Arroma98/Pixel-like-dashboard/README.md

 ### What's that?
 This is an “Android 13 Pixel-like” dashboard based on [Rounded Dashboard by Leon](https://community.home-assistant.io/t/rounded-dashboard-guide/543043).
-###### NB - I'm not a developer or anything, I'm a mere mortal who until recently was unknown to this whole world and is getting to know it from scratch.
+###### NB.1 - I'm not a developer or anything, I'm a mere mortal who until recently was unknown to this whole world and is getting to know it from scratch.
+###### NB.2 - What I did is put together cards found in the [forum](https://community.home-assistant.io/latest), modifying some more and some less, aiming to mix it all up to make pixel rom design in my home assistant dashboard.

 ### _________